nokotamustang/PersonalPortfolio/README.md

 ![Piero 2](./img/piero_2.png)
 _I had built many effects into the software which can be seen on Sport broadcasts for Tennis, Football, and Rugby._

-Part of the challenge was working with 3D graphics and video in real-time, which required a deep understanding of computer graphics and video processing; the real-time rendering has to be ready for the broadcast in less than 4 frames to be broadcast ready.
+Part of the challenge was working with 3D graphics and video in real-time, which required a deep understanding of computer graphics; the real-time rendering had to be ready for broadcast in less than 4 frames.

 ## PhD thesis in computer vision